-2) Prepare a brief follow-up from your email for class on Thursday
+2) Prepare a brief follow-up from your email for class

-a) Remind about norms/create them if you haven't talked about civility during discussion.
+a) Remind about norms/create them if you haven't talked about civility during a discussion.
 This can be done by outlining what effective and civil discussion is about.
 You can ask students to suggest five different “rules” to follow when having a discussion about a possible heated or contested topic.
 Norms often include things like: be respectful, don’t talk over someone, be open to different perspectives and ideas, listen and think before replying or commenting.

-d) Ask students about what they would like to discuss.
+e) Ask students about what they would like to discuss.
 What is bothering them?
 Do they have questions or concerns on how events are affecting various aspects of the campus?

 ii) Encourage students to be meta about the discussion.
 How can ideas discussed from class help guide discussion?
 If this is too much of a stretch then encourage students to draw on past coursework and experiences to frame the discussion in a productive manner.